ubl-chj/mirador-monorepo/README.md

 This contains https://github.com/ProjectMirador/mirador split into distribution packages.

-1. `mirador-component` : An importable React Component.
+1. `mirador-react-component` : An importable React Component.
-2. `mirador-viewer` : The default implementation of the mirador-component.
+2. `mirador-viewer` : The default implementation of the mirador-react-component.
-3. `mirador-custom-implementation` : A custom implementation of the mirador-component.
+3. `mirador-react-implementation` : A React implementation of the mirador-react-component.

 ### Synchronize upstream (pre-release)
 To pull ProjectMirador/Mirador into packages, execute this: